jrheard/akaptur.github.com/source/_posts/2013-10-31-python-puzzle-solutions.markdown

 [Ned Batchelder](https://twitter.com/nedbat) suggests using `-9` instead of `257` to shave off a few characters.

-#### [Anonymous until I get permission]
+#### Zev Benjamin
-[Anon] came up with my favorite so far, in 14 characters *including* the print.
+[Zev](https://github.com/zbenjamin) came up with my favorite so far, in 14 characters *including* the print.
 He exploits the intricacies of floating-point arithmetic:

 ``` python
 >>> x = .1